 When planning a trip to see fall foliage, many travelers may start with destinations like Maine, Vermont, and the rest of the northeastern United States.
 By focusing on New England in the fall, they are overlooking one of the best places to see fall colors, the Midwest.
 The twelve states of the Midwest have their share of beautiful trees with dazzling autumn hues.
 Narrowing down where to go within one state can be challenging, let alone the region.
 However, each state has its best known spots, and here are some of the best places to find fall foliage in the Midwest.

-Best Places to Visit in the Midwest for Fall Colors
+Best Places to Visit in the Fall in the Midwest

 Tahquamenon Falls State Park in Michigan